Augmented LRFS-based Filter: Holistic Tracking of Group Objects

-However, before applying the above multi-target Bayes filter, two key problems needs to be solved.
-The first is the specific expression of $f_{k|k-1}(\mathsf{X}_{k}|\mathsf{X})$ and $g_k(Z_{k}|\mathsf{X}_{k})$, and the second is the feasible solution to the above multi-target Bayes filter that is intractable due to the involvement of intricate integral calculations.
+However, before applying the above multi-object Bayes filter, two key problems needs to be solved.
+The first is the specific expression of $f_{k|k-1}(\mathsf{X}_{k}|\mathsf{X})$ and $g_k(Z_{k}|\mathsf{X}_{k})$, and the second is the feasible solution to the above multi-object Bayes filter due to the involvement of intricate integral calculations.